-- 1. Identify an individual's vulnerability or vulnerabilities. - 2.
-Understand how these vulnerabilities interact with the situation to create harm and/or risk of harm.
-(CoP, 2021: 6)
+- 1. Identify an individual's vulnerability or vulnerabilities. - Understand how these vulnerabilities interact with the situation to create harm and/or risk of harm.
+(College of Policing, 2021: 6)

-Vulnerability is one of the six features of victimisation that were offered some time ago by Sparks (Sparks, 1982) and has been an increasing focus in criminal justice, legal reform and the professional and academic literature (Keay and Kirby, 2018: Williams et al., 2009; CoP 2021; Sibley, 2018).
+Vulnerability is one of the six features of victimisation that were offered some time ago by Sparks (1982) and has been an increasing focus in criminal justice, legal reform and the professional and academic literature (Keay and Kirby, 2018; Williams et al., 2009; College of Policing, 2021; Sibley, 2018).
 Criminological research has explored how vulnerability is the key concept utilised as 'recognition that there is a category of victims who are at greater risk of' harm because of external situational factors and/or individual factors such as ill-health (Donoghue, 2013: 809).
 Still, the lack of any meaningful definition of vulnerability for policing had been highlighted (Keay and Kirby, 2018) and this absence has been addressed by the CoP's guidelines.
-According to the definition of vulnerability adopted by the CoP, 'A person is vulnerable if, as a result of their situation or circumstances, they are unable to take care of or protect themselves or others from harm or exploitation' (CoP, 2021: 6).
+According to the definition of vulnerability adopted by the CoP, 'A person is vulnerable if, as a result of their situation or circumstances, they are unable to take care of or protect themselves or others from harm or exploitation' (College of Policing, 2021: 6).

 What implications does this have for unknowing victims?
-Notably, the CoP's vulnerability guidelines are directed towards knowing victims: the clues that indicate vulnerability-risk are framed around the behaviour of knowing victims (pp.19-21), as is the Vulnerability Assessment Framework contained within, which is focused on, for example, the victim's behaviour and appearance as clues to vulnerability (CoP, 2021: 19-23).
-However, the guidelines also refer to LEOs coming into contact with 'people in crisis, who have already suffered or are at risk of harm' (CoP, 2021: 7 (emphasis added)), and it is this distinction that warrants further consideration in the unknowing victim context.
+Notably, the CoP's vulnerability guidelines are directed towards knowing victims: the clues that indicate vulnerability-risk are framed around the behaviour of knowing victims, as is the Vulnerability Assessment Framework contained within, which is focused on, for example, the victim's behaviour and appearance as clues to vulnerability (College of Policing, 2021).
+However, the guidelines also refer to LEOs coming into contact with 'people in crisis, who have already suffered or are at risk of harm' (College of Policing, 2021: 7, emphasis added), and it is this distinction that warrants further consideration in the unknowing victim context.

 When knowing victims interact with LEOs in a criminal justice investigation, they have already been experiencing the harms caused by the crime.
-We are not meaning to suggest that knowing victims' experiences are less traumatic than unknowing victims', nor do we purport to underplay the way in which certain criminal justice processes and legal actors can exacerbate harms to victims and the work that has been done to address this (Parsons and Bergin, 2010; Risan et al., 2017; Shapland 2000; Walklate, 1989).
+We do not mean to suggest that knowing victims' experiences are less traumatic than unknowing victims' experiences, nor do we purport to underplay the way in which certain criminal justice processes and legal actors can exacerbate harms to victims and the work that has been done to address this (Parsons and Bergin, 2010; Risan et al., 2017; Shapland, 2000; Walklate, 1989).
 Instead, we seek to highlight the distinction caused by the awareness that the crime has been committed because, for a knowing victim, involvement in the criminal justice investigation and interaction with LEOs will not be accompanied by the shock and impact of discovery.